jasomdotnet/custom-wordpress-plugin-repository/README.md

 2. Set web accessible cronjob `https://www.example.com/repositoryfolder/get-info.php?action=cron` to every 6 hours

 ## How do looks like a plugin header?
-Repo script supports out of the box plugins with structure : `mypluginslug1/mypluginslug1.php` while plugin header looks as follows:
+Repo script supports out of the box plugins with structure: `mypluginslug1/mypluginslug1.php` while plugin header looks as follows:

 ```
 /**